stefankeys/OtakingHugo/content/zetsuen.md

 >
 > “Let’s face the truth, without relying on any dreamlike power.”
 >
-> “The actors on stage cannot ignore their scripts and do as they wish.
+> “The actors on stypee cannot ignore their scripts and do as they wish.
 If they make a beautiful exit, I feel they fulfil their role.”
 >
 > “To you, life was just something you acted out and ended, all according to someone else’s script.
 That’s why you were always quoting Shakespeare.
 However, Aika, I say that you were wrong!
 You did what you shouldn’t have, and didn’t do as you should have.
 Because you relied on someone else’s script, you were wrong.
 I won’t live my life by another person’s script.
 Not by Hamlet or The Tempest.
 I don’t know how many years in the future it will be… but I’ll write and act my own ending.”
 >